TT (song): Commercial performance

-The full music video of the Japanese version of "TT" was released on June 21.
-It was directed by Jimmy of BS Pictures, the same team that produced other JYP Entertainment artists' music videos including 2PM's "The Time We Have Spent Together", Got7's "Hey Yah" and "My Swagger", and more.
-It ranked at No. 4 of YouTube Japan Top Trend Music Video in 2017.

-In February 2018, "TT (Japanese ver.)" earned Gold digital certification for over 100,000 downloads on the Oricon Digital Singles Chart, marking the group's first single certification from the Recording Industry Association of Japan (RIAJ).
-In April 2020, the single also earned the newly established Silver streaming certification for upwards of 30,000,000 known streams.
+In February 2018, "TT (Japanese ver.)" earned Gold digital certification for over 100,000 downloads, marking the group's first digital single certification from the Recording Industry Association of Japan (RIAJ).
+In April 2020, the RIAJ introduced streaming certifications, and the single was certified Silver for upwards of 30 million known streams.
+Both the Korean and Japanese versions of "TT" were subsequently certified Gold for surpassing 50 million streams.